-At our schools we use a variety of methods for helping children to prevent bullying through general assemblies, specific eSafety/Cyber Bullying assemblies, Circle Time, PSHE and Citizenship lessons, raising awareness in anti-bullying week or access to our Parent Support Officer.
+At our schools we use a variety of methods for helping children to prevent bullying through general assemblies and Collective Worship, specific eSafety/Cyber Bullying assemblies, Circle Time, PSHE and Citizenship lessons, raising awareness in antibullying week.
+We regularly talk to the children about trusted adults in school, our designated safeguarding leads and our Learning Mentors.
+They know they can always speak to the Learning Mentor about any issues or problems they have in school.
 Children are also consulted through in-schools pupil questionnaires and appropriate surveys.
 The results of these are promptly responded to by staff.